MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 It's important to understand the resiliency requirements for your workload, including the recovery time objective (RTO) and recovery point objective (RPO).
 These objectives help you decide which approaches to rule out.
 If you don't have clear requirements, you can't make an informed decision about which approach to follow.
 For more information, see [Target functional and nonfunctional requirements](identify-flows.md).

-##### Service-level agreements
+##### Service-level objectives

-You should understand your solution's expected uptime service-level agreement (SLA).
+You should understand your solution's expected uptime service-level objective (SLO).
 For example, you might have a business requirement that your solution needs to meet 99.9% uptime.

-Azure provides SLAs for each service.
+Azure provides service level agreements (SLAs) for each service.
 An SLA indicates the level of uptime you should expect from the service and the conditions you need to meet to achieve that expected SLA.
+However, remember that the way that an Azure SLA indicates the service's availability doesn't always match the way you consider the health of your workload.

-Your architectural decisions affect your solution's [composite SLA][composite-slas].
-In general, the more redundancy you build into your solution, the higher your SLA is likely to be.
+Your architectural decisions affect your solution's [composite SLO][composite-slos].
+In general, the more redundancy you build into your solution, the higher your SLO is likely to be.
 Many Azure services provide higher SLAs when you deploy services in a zone-redundant or multi-region configuration.
 Review the SLAs for each of the Azure services you use to ensure that you understand how to maximize the resiliency and SLA of the service.

 ##### Data residency